-Judith Yarrow was born and brought up in the village of Jordans in Buckinghamshire.
-She studied art first of all at teacher’s training college in Cambridge and then later she studied for a fine art degree at the Mid-Warwickshire College in Leamington Spa.
-In between she taught Traveller children, worked as a social worker in London and moved to Wales, to work on a farm with her partner.
-They have 4 children.
-In 1990 they moved to Chipping Norton where she now lives and works.
+Judith Yarrow was brought up in the Quaker built village of Jordans, Buckinghamshire.
+She studied art at teacher’s training college in Cambridge and then later for a fine art degree at the Mid-Warwickshire College, Leamington Spa.
+After Cambridge, she taught Traveller children, worked as a social worker in London and then moved to Wales, to work on a farm with her partner.
+They have lived in Chipping Norton for over 30 years and have 4 children and 6 grandchildren.

 Judith’s work is an exploration of the way different media interact with different surfaces and with each other.
-She works with acrylics, oils, watercolours, pastels, inks, pens and with different textured papers applied to and worked into the paintings.
-Each painting feels like an experiment, an exploration of materials and place, which often extends to bookmaking.
+She works with acrylics, oils, watercolours, pastels, inks, pens and with different textured papers worked into the paintings.
+Each painting feels like an experiment, an exploration of materials and place, which often extends to printmaking and bookmaking.

 Judith Yarrow has exhibited widely and her paintings are in collections in the UK and abroad.

 Judith is pleased to be partnered with Wychwood Art selling contemporary art online and through their gallery in the Cotswolds: http://www.wychwoodart.com

 She has had solo exhibitions at The Theatre Gallery, Chipping Norton, The West Ox Arts Gallery, Theatr Ardudwy Harlech, Wells Museum Somerset, The Chapel gallery Wiveliscombe, The Blender Gallery, and for Oxfordshire Artweeks.